Editor's Note: We added this shoe to our review on November 7, 2022.

 Durability

-Good performance aside, we have a couple of things to point out.
-The thick micro-fleece ankle liner has the propensity to catch on passing vegetation, pilling over time (less of a concern if you're not moving through sharp brush).
-Additionally, although we appreciate the breathability of the Moab 3, we do wonder if the waterproof membrane will have the same longevity as a Gore-Tex liner.
-We saw no failings in practice, but this is something we'd watch out for over time (and will keep an eye on and report back if we find anything of concern.)
+Furthermore, the lacing system is only reinforced with mesh, except for the final eyelet, which we can imagine could wear out over the life of the shoe.
+We also noticed that the thick micro-fleece ankle liner has the propensity to catch on passing vegetation and pills over time (less of a concern if you're not moving through sharp brush).
+Additionally, we wonder if the waterproof membrane will have the same longevity as a Gore-Tex liner.
+We saw no failings in practice, but this is something we'd watch out for over time (and will keep an eye on to report back if we find anything of concern.)
 Of course, a Gore-Tex model is also available at a slightly higher cost.

 Should You Buy the Merrell Moab 3 WP?